 how they expect their associates and partners to drive revenue from clients.”

 In many ways, Leitner said, that’s given smaller and younger law firms a distinct advantage — particularly in Florida, a state with 11 law schools, a lot of new law graduates each year and not enough traditional law firm jobs to support them, Leitner said.
 “They’re starting their own firms, and they’re much more adaptive.
 They charge flat rates for services versus the hourly billing,” Leitner said.
-“I think the smaller, newer firms have an advantage over the bigger firms that are slower to adapt their billing models.”
+“I think the smaller, newer firms have an advantage over the bigger firms that are slower to adapt their billing models and embrace legal technology.”

 Some services are popping up to ease that transition, Leitner said, and the Florida Bar is at the forefront.
 Attorneys are required to log a certain amount of continuing education credits each year, and in Florida, those requirements now include three credits of technology-related education, he said.
 The Florida Bar also provides tools to its members, including LegalFuel, released this year, which provides different tools to help attorneys with the business side of law.
 A big part of that is consultation on how technology can support the legal industry.